Portugal in 2 Weeks

 Day 5 – Evora

-Evora is inland, pretty close to the Spanish border in the arid provence of Alentejo.
+Evora is inland, pretty close to the Spanish border in the arid province of Alentejo.
 Evora has been a place of importance for over 2000 years.
-You’ll pass cork groves as you wind towards the city which will rise as as whitewashed town in front of you.
+You’ll pass cork groves as you wind towards the city, which will rise as as a whitewashed town in front of you.
 It’s most famous for the charming town, cathedral with a chapel of bones, and Roman temple.
 The old town is strictly preserved as a World Heritage Site.
-Evora started as a wealthy Roman town before it fell into Moorish hands and it became the region’s capital.
+Evora started as a wealthy Roman town before it fell into Moorish hands and became the region’s capital.
 During Portugal’s 15th-16th century heyday, Evora was a site for nobility.

 From the chapel, visit the Public Market directly across the square in front of the church.
 It will be busiest in the morning, but a nice place to see the local farmer’s market scene.